projectchrono/chrono/doxygen/documentation/tutorials/tutorials.md

 </ul>
 </div>

-## Core module
+## Chrono modules

 -   @subpage tutorial_table_of_content_chrono

-    Examples about the core functionalities of the Chrono library.
+    Examples of the core features and capabilities of the Chrono library.

 -   @subpage tutorial_table_of_content_chrono_irrlicht

-    Examples with 3D interactive view, using Irrlicht.

-## Optional modules
+    Examples using run-time visualization with the Irrlicht module.

 -   @subpage tutorial_table_of_content_chrono_fea

-    Basic information about FEA support in Chrono.
+    Examples of FEA in Chrono.

 -   @subpage tutorial_table_of_content_chrono_vehicle

-    Modeling and simulating ground vehicles in Chrono.
+    Examples of modeling and simulating ground vehicles in Chrono.

 -   @subpage tutorial_table_of_content_chrono_postprocess

-    Examples on producing postprocessing data (e.g. POVray or GNUplot output).
+    Examples of producing postprocessing data (e.g. POVray or GNUplot output).

 -   @subpage tutorial_table_of_content_chrono_python

-    Examples on how to parse Python programs.
+    Examples of parsing Python programs.

 -   @subpage tutorial_table_of_content_chrono_matlab

-    Examples for Matlab inter-operation.
+    Examples of Matlab inter-operation.

 -   @subpage tutorial_table_of_content_chrono_cosimulation

-    Examples for cosimulation with Simulink.
+    Examples of cosimulation with Simulink.

 -   @subpage tutorial_table_of_content_chrono_cascade

-    Examples for loading CAD models.
+    Examples of loading CAD models.

 -   @subpage tutorial_table_of_content_chrono_parallel

-    Examples on using the Parallel module.
+    Examples of using the Parallel module.

 -   @subpage tutorial_table_of_content_chrono_distributed

-    Examples on using the Distributed module.
+    Examples of using the Distributed module.

 -   @subpage tutorial_table_of_content_chrono_opengl

-    Examples on run-time visualization with the OpenGL module.
+    Examples of run-time visualization with the OpenGL module.

 -   @subpage tutorial_table_of_content_chrono_fsi